-is starting his eigth year at Colonial Forge after spending two seasons as an assistant wrestling coach at James Madison University.
+is starting his ninth year at Colonial Forge after spending two seasons as an assistant wrestling coach at James Madison University.
 Chris competed for the Big Red of Cornell University, graduating in 2002 after a successful career wrestling for his father at Payson High School in Arizona.
-He was nemed Virginia Assistant Coach of the Year by the National Wrestling Coachese Association in 2010.
-Coach Pirch teaches math at Colonial Forge and resides in Fredericksburg with his wife Katie and daughters Addy and Emory.
+He was named Virginia Assistant Coach of the Year by the National Wrestling Coaches Association in 2010.
+Coach Pirch formerly taught math at Colonial Forge and resides in Fredericksburg with his wife Katie and daughters Addy and Emory.

 Joe Pyanoe (In Memoriam) July 23, 1976-July 21, 2004

 Coach P was one of the founders of the Colonial Forge wrestling team.
 He was a 1994 graduate of Wall Township High School, Wall Township, N.J., and a 1998 graduate of Lycoming College, Williamsport, Pa with a bachelor of art degree in art.
 He was the head of the art department, wrestling coach, sponsor of the National Art Honor Society and co-sponsor, of the Molten Art Literary Magazine at Colonial Forge High School.
 He was a USA wrestling bronze-level coach, a Team Virginia National team coach, and women’s director for Virginia – USA wrestling.